 Ecuador is also a great believer and sponsor of preventative healthcare, meaning that parks, walking trails and health food stores abound – even Ecuadorian supermarkets sell popular expat new age food items like sprouts, hummus, extra virgin olive oil, and the pharmacies are ripe with Chia/Flax Seeds, Vitamin C and don’t forget that Ecuador’s strong direct sunlight at the equator causes your body to produce all its own natural Vitamin D on a daily basis in mere minutes of beneficial exposure (simply duck for cover, don a hat or apply a smidge of sunscreen for the face, after having had a 15-30 minute consecutive spurt of sun on your uncovered skin).

-Learn more about travel and expat health insurance in Ecuador.
+Learn more about expat health insurance.

 4. Climate & Biodiversity galore – ooh, ahh, how did nature bless them so?